iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 1 reviews"/>
 </p>

+> Having bluetooth on all the time absolutely destroys my battery life.
+I like the idea of the app but it relies on people to have the app on their phone and self report if they've been sick or not.
+Only 100k downloads.
+NC has like 10 million people...
+Thats like 0.01% of the population have the app.
+Whats the point?
+And you could have asymptomatic people all around you.
+This app should be advertised.
+How are people supposed to know about it?<br> :date: __2020-11-26 06:57:23__

+> Again, writing a review to state that it randomly stops checking for exposures.
+I think it happens when I connect/disconnect other things via bluetooth or when I turn bluetooth off/on.
+The app reads "Exposure last checked November 20" it is now the 23rd.
+Last time I wrote a review I don't think the respondent understood what I was saying - I understand how to open the app and look for the last exposure check, what I am saying is it is not checking anymore for some reason.<br> :date: __2020-11-24 04:12:18__

 > Doesn't do anything and yet covid is raising in numbers around nc.
 It would be better to know where it is so I can stay away from those areas.<br> :date: __2020-11-21 12:30:13__

 > Useless!
 Couldn't get a pin to share my positive test.
 Cumbersome.
 Pointless!<br> :date: __2020-11-20 04:00:49__